nabil828/comp4537-f22/Assignments/A3/readme.md

     - Top users for each Endpoint
     - 4xx Errors By Endpoint
     - Recent 4xx/5xx Errors
-  - The dashboard webpage should be protected by a login interface.
+  - The dashboard webpage should be protected by a login form.
   - Reports may be displayed using simple HTML table to nice Graphs using 3rd-party JS libraries.

 ##  Part II - Pokémon Search Site